SunnyHaze/IML-ViT/README.md

 ## 📰1 News
+- [2024/03/19] We have received numerous requests concerning datasets such as COVERAGE, primarily due to **resolution discrepancies between images and masks**.
+Consequently, we have uploaded several IML datasets that have been meticulously corrected to the [IML-Dataset-Corrections](https://github.com/SunnyHaze/IML-Dataset-Corrections) repository for the convenience of the research community.
 - [2023/12/24] Training code released!
 Welcome to discuss and report the bugs and interesting findings!
 We will try our best to improve this work.
 - [2023/10/03] 🎉🎉 **Our work that applies Contrastive learning on the image manipulation localization task to solve data insufficiency problem, NCL-IML**, is accepted by ***ICCV2023***! 🎉🎉
   - [[**paper**](https://openaccess.thecvf.com/content/ICCV2023/html/Zhou_Pre-Training-Free_Image_Manipulation_Localization_through_Non-Mutually_Exclusive_Contrastive_Learning_ICCV_2023_paper.html)][[**code**](https://github.com/Knightzjz/NCL-IML)]